opendataformat/python-package-opendataformat/README.md

 The opendataformat package consists of five main functions:

 - `odf.read_odf()` to read an Open Data Format file in Pandas.
-This function takes an input parameter "path", which is the path to the Open Data Format ZIP file.
+This function takes an input parameter "filepath", which is the path to the Open Data Format ZIP file.

 - `odf.docu_odf()` to display or retrieve metadata for a ODF data frame or a variable / column.

 - `odf.write_odf()` to write the Pandas Dataframe to an Open Data Format ZIP file.
-By specifying the dataframe input and providing the output directory path the function will generate a ODF ZIP file (.odf.zip) containing the dataset as "data.csv" and "metadata.xml", as well as an version file (since ODF version 1.1.0).
+By specifying the dataframe input and providing the output directory path the function will generate a ODF ZIP file (.odf.zip) containing the dataset as "data.csv" and "metadata.xml", as well as an version file "odf-version.json" (since ODF version 1.1.0).

 ### Multilingual Datasets